DonaldTerry3/IT1025KTamerlano/Lab1/readme.md

-## Your Name / Date
+## Donald Terry III / 6-18-22

 ## Executive Summary
-This is an example, please delete and create your own professional summary:
-The purpose of Lab 1 is to explore the IT1025 course set-up, examine the history of computing and get up and running with GitHub.
-IT1025 covers a wide-range of computing topics with a primary goal of assisting in determining student passions in IT.
-IT history has many interesting facets.
-One of particular interest was...
-Regardless of one's passion in IT, frameworks such as GitHub are useful to create, update and maintain any type of file and work in an organized repository.
+Experience in C# and robotics.

 ## Information System Components
+Information systems collect, store, organize, and distribute data throughout the organization.
+You may have even realized that one of the roles of information systems is to take data and turn it into information, and then transform that information into organizational knowledge.
+As technology has developed, this role has evolved into the backbone of the organization, making information systems integral to virtually every business.
+When thinking about information systems, it is easy to focus on the technology components and forget to look beyond these tools to fully understand their integration into an organization.
+A focus on the people involved in information systems is the next step.
+From the front-line user support staff, to systems analysts, to developers, all the way up to the chief information officer, the people involved with information systems are an essential element.
+Amazon has developed different software and hardware such as Fire TV and its software Fire OS, that is used on all devices.
+Data is gathered from the platfors to achieve the ultimate goal to improve processes both internally and externally, enhancing interfaces with suppliers and customers.
 ## GitHub
+In the first week of workking with GitHub I learned to build a class repository to house all course work.
+I also practiced editing and applying markdown language to the lab GitHub readme.md file.
-### Client - Server Architecture
+## Client - Server Architecture
 ### Cloud Computing

 ## Conclusion
-This is an example, please delete and create your own professional summary:
-Through the course of this lab I learned about the course requirements for IT1025 as well as an overview of client-server architecture and GitHub.
-I found GitHub to be interesting but initially had difficulty creating a respoitory.
-I revisited the process but was still stumped so I contacted my instructor and with a few pointers was then able to complete the process successfully.
-I look forward to spending more time on GitHub and eventually learning about database which I believe is my current IT passion.
+While working on lab I learned how to build a class repository for course work.
+I found GitHub to be enjoyable and I look forward to spending more time on GitHub and eventually learning about database which I beleive will help me understand my passion in IT.